zalexvic/python-django-quiz/README.md

 ## Features

 - **Big Amount Of Questions.** Open Trivia Database API provides 4,050 verified questions.
-- **Leaderboard.** Leaderboard, based on Redis, gives you ability to track your score on leaderboard.
+- **Leaderboard.** Leaderboard, based on Redis, gives you the ability to track your score on leaderboard.

 ## Installation